Dimension 1 - Social Strategy

 Evidence to provide

-Read the strategic plan and/or the annual report.
+Read the available documents mentioned above.
 Note any mention of the provider’s theory of change, meaning any causal links it defines between its products/services/activities and outcomes for clients.
-For example, the plan might specify how the product and service mix (financial and non-financial) and the delivery channels have been designed to reduce financial exclusion, vulnerability, and/or promote investment in economic opportunities.
+For example, the strategy might specify in what way the product and service mix (financial and non-financial) and the delivery channels have been designed to reduce financial exclusion, vulnerability, client transaction costs, and/or to promote investment in economic opportunities.
+Cross-check the information identified with the understanding by a board member and the CEO.

 Field examples / Guidance for implementation